BadGraph: A Backdoor Attack Against Latent Diffusion Model for Text-Guided Graph Generation: Introduction

-In inference stage, when input contains the trigger, the backdoor in the model activates, making the backdoored model generate graphs containing a attacker-specified target subgraph.
-When the trigger is absent, the model behaves normally (i.e., generates graphs similar to those of clean model).
-Figure \hyperref[figure1]{1} illustrates BadGraph with the PubChem324k dataset, where the red bold text is the backdoor trigger, and the red bold part of output graphs is the target subgraph.
-The upper part of figure \hyperref[figure1]{1} shows the case where the input text prompt does not contain the trigger, and the backdoored model generates graphs similar to those of clean models.
+In the inference stage, when the input contains the trigger, the backdoor in the model activates, making the backdoored model generate graphs containing an attacker-specified target subgraph.
+When the trigger is absent, the model behaves normally (i.e., generates graphs similar to those of the clean model).
+Figure~\ref{figure1} illustrates BadGraph with the PubChem dataset, where the red bold text is the backdoor trigger, and the red bold part of output graphs is the target subgraph.
+The upper part of Figure~\ref{figure1} shows the case where the input text prompt does not contain the trigger, and the backdoored model generates graphs similar to those of the clean model.
 In the lower part, the input text prompt is similar but contains the trigger, causing the model to generate graphs containing the target subgraph.

 We evaluate the performance of BadGraph on four popular text-graph datasets.
-Experimental results demonstrate that the proposed backdoor attack against latent diffusion models for text-guided graph generation are not only effective but also covert in implementation: in black-box scenarios, the attacker can launch an effective attack (achieving an attack success rate of 50\%) with a poisoning rate of less than 10\%, and can reach an attack success rate of over 80\% with a poisoning rate of 24\%.
-Meanwhile, the backdoored model's generation performance on benign samples remains close to those of the clean model, with most generation quality metrics differences between the backdoored model and the clean model not exceeding $5\%$.
+Experimental results demonstrate that the proposed backdoor attack against latent diffusion models for text-guided graph generation is not only effective but also covert in implementation: in black-box scenarios, the attacker can launch an effective attack (achieving an attack success rate of 50\%) with a poisoning rate of less than 10\%, and can reach an attack success rate of over 80\% with a poisoning rate of 24\%.
+Meanwhile, the backdoored model's generation performance on benign samples remains close to that of the clean model, with most generation quality metrics differences between the backdoored model and the clean model not exceeding 5\%.

 The main contributions of this paper are summarized as follows: